 2 Department of Biomedical and Pharmaceutical Sciences, University of Rhode Island

 Francisella tularensis is a highly infectious, intracellular human pathogen that can cause fatal disease.
 A key virulence factor required for its survival in host cells, and particularly macrophage, is its type VI secretion system.
-A positive regulator of the type VI secretion system proteins is the ribosomal protein bS21-2, which is encoded by the rpsU2 gene.
-This ribosomal protein is one of three homologs, each of which can independently incorporate into ribosomes, leading to different classes of ribosomes, as found in F. tularensis to contribute to ribosome heterogeneity.
-While previous results have shown that bS21-2 controls expression of virulence genes, it is unknown how the production of each bS21 is controlled.
-We have found that bS21-2 negatively controls its own production, as its presence leads to significant reductions in rpsU2 transcript abundance.
+We have recently found that ribosome composition influences production of the F. tularensis type VI secretion system and virulence.
+Ribosomes containing one of the three homologs for the small ribosomal subunit protein bS21, bS21-2, positively control key virulence genes and intramacrophage replication.
+However, the mechanisms that controls and coordinate production of bS21-2 and the other bS21 homologs, bS21-1 and bS21-3, are unknown.
+We have found that bS21-2 negatively controls its own production, as its presence leads to significant reductions in abundance of its own transcript, rpsU2.
 Further, we have found that the 5′ untranslated region (UTR) of rpsU2 is sufficient for bS21-2-mediated repression.
 Production of bS21-2 appears to be tightly controlled by bS21 levels in the cell, as both bS21-1 and bS21-3 negatively regulate bS21-2 transcript abundance.
 In contrast, bS21-1 and bS21-3 do not affect their own production.
 Thus, the bS21-mediated regulation of bS21-2 appears to be unique among the three homologs.
 This suggests that F. tularensis integrates multiple signals into a regulatory network to control the appropriate production of each bS21 homolog.
-This in turn may control ribosomal heterogeneity, then impacting gene expression, particularly of virulence genes.
+This regulatory network in turn may control ribosomal heterogeneity and virulence gene expression.